kashapovd/Motorola-LCD-ST7558-library/README.md

 # ST7558 I2C LCD LIBRARY

-This is a arduino library for monochrome LCD based on ST7558 drivers.
+This is an arduino library for monochrome LCD based on ST7558 driver.

 ## Overview

 ST7558 supports I²C, SPI or 8-bit parallel interface (8080 and 6800) to communicate.
 I²C requires 2 pins (SCL and SDA) and RESET pin.
-SPI requires 4 pins and RESET pin (optionaly, software RESET can work with SPI).
+SPI requires 4 pins and RESET pin.
-My LCD version doesn't have SPI and 8-bit parallel interface outputs, only I²C.
+My LCD version doesn't has SPI and 8-bit parallel interface outputs, only I²C.

 Display from the phone Motorola C115 also included in:

     Motorola C113/C115/C116/C118/C123

 #### ST7558:

-    - resolution: 102x66, but version from the phone Motorola C115 have 96x65
+    - resolution: 102x66, but version from the phone Motorola C115 has 96x65 visible pixels
     - on-chip display data RAM (102x66 = 6732 bit)
     - I²C address: 0x3C
     - pinout: